Boat Dealer Insurance

 • Product liability: A faulty part in a boat that you sell can cause property damage or injure someone.
 You could be held liable in these cases.

-What Does Boat Dealers Insurance Cover?
+What Does Boat Dealer Insurance Cover?

 • Commercial general liability (CGL) insurance: This provides broad coverage for bodily injury and property damage to a third party caused by you, your premises, or your employees.